kees-z/DuplicatiDocs/docs/05-storage-providers.md

-Duplicati supports many storage providers to use as backend for your backups.
-Both standard protocols and a wide range of proprietary cloud storage solutions are supported.
-Each storage provider has its own set of options that you can specify.
-Some options are mandatory, other options are optional.
-Use this list of providers as a reference to compose a valid command for communication with the storage provider of your choice.
+A storage provider is a destination or a target for your backup data.
+This could be a local files or folder, a networked storage device, or a cloud storage provider.
+Duplicati supports many storage providers, both standard protocols and a wide range of proprietary cloud storage solutions.
+You can configure how each storage provider is used with its own set of options.

+When configuring a backup, the storage URL parameter determines which storage provider will be used.
+Each storage provider has a different URL format which can be used along with the documented options below.

 ## Local folder or drive

-Duplicati can use the local file system to store backups.
-The following target URL formats can be used:
+This backend can be used to read and write data to the local file system.

+URL Formats:

 `file://hostname/folder%20for%20backup`
 `file://\\server\folder%20for%20backup (UNC path)`